Reigan Derry: 2019–present

 In March 2019, Reigan featured on a Bombs Away's cover version of "You Gotta Be" and Some's Blonde's "Set You Free".

 After being dropped by her record company, Reigan became a vocalist for hire and recorded a number of demo vocals to be used as a guide.
 One of the demos she recorded was of her singing Fleetwood Mac's "Dreams", which was then used in the dance version by Jolyon Petch.
 This cover version, which reached number 16 on the ARIA Singles Chart and number one on the ARIA Club Tracks chart.
 However, as the vocal was only supposed to be for demo purposes, Reigan alleged that the New Zealand-born producer had used her cover without her consent or any written agreement between the two artists and that she had received no royalties from the hit record.
 This dispute was later settled between the two artists in 2022, and she has since been credited on the track across all platforms.

+In 2023, Reigan was selected to sing the Australian National Anthem at the F1 Australian Grand Prix at Albert Park Lake Circuit.